 • We are processing the personal data we hold about you on the basis of your consent, and you wish to withdraw your consent and there is no other ground under which we can process the personal data.

 • We are processing the personal data we hold about you, your emergency contacts and your family and friends on the basis of our legitimate interest and you object to such processing.
-Please provide us with detail as to your reasoning so that we can assess whether there is an overriding interest for us to retain such personal data.

 • You no longer wish us to use the personal data we hold about you in order to send you promotions and special offers and marketing.